Surgical Instrument Washers

 A. Drake, RN and L. Ayers, MD,

 Ohio State University Hospitals

-The Surgical instrument Washer Proper Sequence of Treatments used was: cold water pre-wash, enzyme ultrasonic sonic bath, detergent wash, purified water rinses, surgical instrument lubricant rinse, and hot air drying at 240° F for 4 minutes.
-The Surgical instrument Washer was challenged with selected instruments and utensils that are considered to be very difficult to clean.
-Included were 30 each of stainless steel non-perforating towel clips and stainless steel and glass medicine cups.
+The surgical instrument washer disinfector proper sequence of cycle treatment times and temperatures was: cold water pre-wash, enzyme ultrasonic washing, enzyme detergent washing, purified water rinses, surgical instrument lubricant rinse, and hot air drying at 240 F for 4 minutes.
+The Surgical instrument Washer was challenged with selected instruments and utensils that are difficult to clean.
+Included were 30 each of stainless steel non-perforating towel clips, stainless steel cups, and glass medicine cups.
 Each item was rinsed with a suspension of Staphylococcus aureus, Enterococcus fecalis and Candida albicans in nutrient media and then dried.
-The instruments were processed in the Surgical instrument Washer during times of high volume throughput.
+The instruments were processed by the surgical instrument washer disinfector during times of high volume throughput.

 Washed Medical Devices Tested for Sterility

 Ten separate cultures were taken of the final rinse solution of instrument lubricant and de-ionized water prior to the drying cycle.
 A separate culture was taken of the instrument lubricant fluid.
 All instruments and utensils tested were sterile at the completion of the process.
 The Surgical instrument Washer is a valid replacement for the conventional washer-sterilizer.

 Ann Drake, APIC President and Director of Sterile Supply, University of Ohio